Lotensin Patient Tips

 - May be taken with or without food.

-- Usually administered once daily; however, can be administered twice daily if Lotensin's blood pressure lowering capabilities start to wear off too early.
+- Usually administered once daily; however, it can be administered twice daily if Lotensin's blood pressure lowering capabilities start to wear off too early.

 - Treatments that lower blood pressure, such as Lotensin, should always be part of a comprehensive cardiovascular risk reduction plan that also targets, if appropriate, cholesterol lowering, diabetes risk reduction, exercise, weight loss, and smoking cessation.